Seattle mayor, police face questions over response to George Floyd protests, downtown turmoil

 King County jail data showed a spike in burglary arrests, with 43 people booked between 7 p.m.
 Saturday and 9 a.m.
 Sunday.
 In the past year, only three people were jailed each day on that charge, on average.

 “We’ve dealt with crowds of thousands of people before,” Best said, calling the situation the worst in her 28-year career.
-“But this crowd was different … The anger directed toward police department was unprecedented and the numbers were unprecedented.”
+“But this crowd was different … The anger directed toward the Police Department was unprecedented and the numbers were unprecedented.”

 While Durkan imposed a two-day, 5 p.m. to 5 a.m. curfew that she announced suddenly around 5 p.m., no one was arrested Saturday for merely violating that order, with most peaceful protesters leaving downtown soon after, Best said.
 “We didn’t have buildings burnt to the ground.
 We didn’t have major injuries,” she added, arguing Seattle made out better than some other U.S. cities.